 - The following rules apply for all CSI2 (with Longines Ranking Competitions)/CSI3/CSI4/CSI5 Events at which the number of invited Athletes as indicated in the Schedule is restricted, except for CSIs that are part of an FEI-approved series for which the invitation rules have been explicitly approved by the FEI Board.
-The CSI Invitation Rules do not apply to other Categories of CSI Events (e.g. CSI1, CSI-Am, CSIY, CSIJ etc) or to CSIOs. - For all Events at which the CSI Invitation Rules apply, a certain percentage of Athletes must be invited in descending order of the Longines Ranking, a certain percentage of Athletes are home Athletes selected by the host NF and a certain percentage are Athletes invited by the Organising Committee (OC); the percentages for each invitation group are established for each star level as follows: - NB: CSI2 Events may be organised as regular CSI2 Events with Longines Ranking Competition(s), in which case the 30%/30%/40% quotas below for CSI2 apply if the number of invited Athletes is restricted, or may be organised as CSI2 Open Events without Longines Ranking Competitions, in which case the 0%/20%/80% quotas below for CSI2 Open Events apply if the number of invited Athletes is restricted.
-CSI2 Events entered in the FEI Calendar less than nine weeks prior to the Event must be organised as CSI2 Open Events without Longines Ranking Competitions and the 0%/20%/80% quotas below for CSI2 Open Events apply if the number of invited Athletes is restricted.
+The CSI Invitation Rules do not apply to other Categories of CSI Events (e.g. CSI1, CSI-Am, CSIY, CSIJ etc) or to CSIOs. - For all Events at which the CSI Invitation Rules apply, a certain percentage of Athletes must be invited in descending order of the Longines Ranking, a certain percentage of Athletes are home Athletes selected by the host NF and a certain percentage are Athletes invited by the Organising Committee (OC); the percentages for each invitation group are established for each star level as follows: - NB: CS12 Events may be organised as regular CS12 Events with Longines Ranking Competition(s), in which case the 30%/30%/40% quotas below for CS12 apply if the number of invited Athletes is restricted, or may be organised as CS12 Open Events without Longines Ranking Competitions, in which case the 0%/20%/80% quotas below for CS12 Open Events apply if the number of invited Athletes is restricted.
+CS12 Events entered in the FEI Calendar less than nine weeks prior to the Event must be organised as CS12 Open Events without Longines Ranking Competitions and the 0%/20%/80% quotas below for CS12 Open Events apply if the number of invited Athletes is restricted.

 Event Level Athletes from the Longines Ranking Athletes selected by the host NF OC Invitations

 CSI5 60% 20% 20%

-CS14 50% 25% 25%
+CSI4 50% 25% 25%

 CSI3 40% 30% 30%

 CSI2 30% 30% 40%

 CSI2 Open, option with no Longines Ranking Competitions, if the number of invited Athletes is restricted 0% 20% 80%

-CSI2 Open, option with no Longines Ranking Competitions, if the number of invited Athletes is unrestricted N/A, CSI invitation quotas do not apply to CSI Events at which the number of Athletes invited is not restricted.
+CSI2 Open, option with no Longines Ranking Competitions, if the number of invited Athletes is unrestricted T quotas do not apply of Athletes invited is